-The low-frequency can optionally be limited by the digital high-pass filter.
-The cutoff frequency is adjustable, and can be adjusted to extremely low frequencies thanks to the filter's exceptionally high resolution.
+The DC component and low-frequencies can optionally be limited by the digital high-pass filter.
+The cutoff frequency is adjustable and can be adjusted to extremely low frequencies thanks to the filter's exceptionally high resolution.
 Figure 5 shows the low-frequency response for a high-pass filter adjusted to 1 Hz, 5 Hz and 10 Hz, and operating at 4 kHz sampling frequency.